A ship moored at a harbour in Cornwall, UK.

 Conservation areas

-Conservation areas are areas of special architectural or historical interest, whose character and appearance are considered to be worth protecting or enhancing.
-Conservation areas are designated against local and regional criteria and are not nationally designated as is the case with listing.
+Conservation areas are areas of special architectural or historical interest whose character and appearance are considered to be worth protecting or enhancing.
+They are designated against local and regional criteria and are not nationally designated, as is the case with listing.

 Internet Explorer 11 cannot display this chart / image.
 To see it, please use a different browser eg: Chrome or Safari.